mojira/arisa-kt/docs/Commands.md

 | Syntax      | `$ARISA_LIST_USER_ACTIVITY <username>` |
 | Permissions | Mod+                                   |

-- `<username>`: Put the username of the user on Mojira as-is, including potential spaces.
-Do not encode spaces with the plus sign (`+`).
+- `<username>`: Copy from the Username field on the user's profile as-is (not from the URL, where spaces may get encoded as plus signs).
 Do not put quotes around it.
+Note that there might be a trailing space in the Username field -- you can leave it in the command as Arisa doesn't mind it.

 List all recent activity (up to 50 items) by the given user in a new mod+ comment.